 This hearty soup might be titled Super Easy Instant Pot Vegetable Barley Soup, but it could just as easily be called Whatever You Have On Hand Soup.

 First off, you need an Instant Pot.
 If you don’t have one, I highly recommend you buy one from Amazon if you make a lot of rice, soups, chili, and beans.
 It’ll make your life so much easier.
 You throw the ingredients into the pot, push the buttons on the program display, and then go about your life, forgetting about it until the timer goes off.
+(Disclosure: I’m an Amazon associate and if you click the link and make a purchase, I’ll receive a small commission for the referral.)

 My super easy Instant Pot vegetable barley soup serves 2, or in my case serves 1 for a couple of meals!
 To make more servings, add more water and ingredients.